Title: Portraits of signers of the Declaration of Independence

 It was perhaps the most far-sighted, coherent, and logical work that came from the pen of any colonial disputant in the years prior to the Declaration of Independence.
 The fact that it was first conceived in 1768 is testimony to Wilson’s maturity of mind and dialectical skill.
 When he was only 26 years old, his thoughts on the developing struggle with Great Britain were years ahead of those of most of his contemporaries.

-Like Wilson, who was educated in an environment familiar with the Scottish Enlightenment, a number of the most influential founding fathers had also been exposed to these ideas of Scottish origin in their schooling as well, including Thomas Jefferson, James Madison, Richard Henry Lee and Alexander Hamilton.
+Like Wilson, who was educated in an environment familiar with the Scottish Enlightenment, several the most influential founding fathers had also been exposed to these ideas of Scottish origin in their schooling as well, including Thomas Jefferson, James Madison, Richard Henry Lee, and Alexander Hamilton.

-In June a committee was formed to construct the country’s first Constitution, the Articles of Confederation.
-During the debates over representation, James Wilson strongly recommended that decisions be arrived at by the majority of free men in the country, not arranged or mediated by states.
+In June, a committee was formed to construct the country’s first Constitution, the Articles of Confederation.
+During the debates over representation, James Wilson strongly recommended that decisions be arrived at by most free men in the country, not arranged or mediated by states.
 Congress was not prepared to take this step and the arguments over representation would re-emerge 11 years later in the Constitutional Convention.

 As a member of Congress, Wilson did not confine his interest to the major issues of government, but eagerly embraced every opportunity to contribute to the affairs of the nation.
 It might be said, with justice, that he was devoted to the public service; but it must also be said, with equal justice, that he was avid for office, though perhaps as much for the honor as for the power it would bring him.
-In Congress, Wilson served on a large number of committees, and it is doubtful whether he ever declined a proffered appointment, however minor.
-Reputation and fame were at all times Wilson’s deepest desire.
+In Congress, Wilson served on many committees, and it is doubtful whether he ever declined a proffered appointment, however minor.
+Reputation and fame were always Wilson’s deepest desire.

-Counseling loyalists on legal matters made him unpopular and mob riots occurred in the Philadelphia in 1779 against profiteers, loyalists and their sympathizers.
+Counseling loyalists on legal matters made him unpopular, and mob riots occurred in Philadelphia in 1779 against profiteers, loyalists, and their sympathizers.
 Learning that he would be a target, Wilson gathered some friends and barricaded his home, located at Third and Walnut streets.
 The attack on “Fort Wilson” resulted in some casualties on both sides but the legislature passed an act of oblivion after Wilson posted a bond of $10,000 and everyone moved on.

-By 1787 a number of the founding fathers, including Washington, Hamilton, Madison and Wilson recognized the limitations and weaknesses of the Articles of Confederation.
-In 1787 the states called for a Constitutional Convention to amend and update the Articles.
+By 1787, several of the founding fathers, including Washington, Hamilton, Madison and Wilson, recognized the limitations and weaknesses of the Articles of Confederation.
+In 1787, the states called for a Constitutional Convention to amend and update the Articles.
 Instead, a whole new vision of a constitution emerged.
 Wilson’s most important contribution as a Founding Father was probably his work in framing the new federal Constitution at the Constitutional Convention in 1787.
-He was considered by many of those present “the best read lawyer”.
+He was considered by many of those present “the best-read lawyer”.

 Wilson, with the support of Hamilton, also argued that the Senate should be elected directly by the people.
 This proved one of the most contentious issues in the Convention and nearly led to its demise.
 A committee was formed, with one representative from each state, and Franklin was chosen for Pennsylvania.
 The compromise that resulted was two senators and two electors for each state.
 Election of senators for over a century was made by the state legislatures rather than the people, but was finally rectified in 1913 by the XVII Amendment.
 Wilson went down fighting, maintaining that equality in the Senate was a fundamental and a perpetual error.

-With regard to the Executive branch of government, Wilson strongly advocated a single executive and this became the sense of the Convention.
-As for the Judicial branch, he believed in the principle of judicial review in the Constitution, and wrote: It does not confer upon the judicial department a power superior, in its general nature, to that of the legislature; but it confers upon it, in particular instances, and for particular purposes, the power of declaring and enforcing the superior power of the Constitution as the supreme law of the land.
+About the Executive branch of government, Wilson strongly advocated a single executive and this became the sense of the Convention.
+As for the Judicial branch, he believed in the principle of judicial review in the Constitution, and wrote: It does not confer upon the judicial department a power superior, in its general nature, to that of the legislature; but it confers upon it, instances, and for purposes, the power of declaring and enforcing the superior power of the Constitution as the supreme law of the land.